 You’ll earn one point for every dollar you spend and then when you reach 300 points, you’ll receive a $10 reward to spend.

-11. Shop DICK’S Sporting Goods and Cabela’s online through Ibotta for 5% off.
+12. Shop DICK’S Sporting Goods and Cabela’s online through Ibotta for up to 3% off.

-If you’re shopping online, initiating your purchase through the Ibotta app is an easy way to save an extra 5% on top of other direct store coupons or discounts.
+If you’re shopping online, initiating your purchase through the Ibotta app is an easy way to save extra money on top of other direct store coupons or discounts.

 Shopping for backpacks for a hiking trip?
-Check online REI Outlet prices, because you can often find a backpack for up to 50% less than regular REI offerings.
+Check REI.com prices, because you can often find a backpack for up to 50% less than regular in-store REI offerings.

-Or buy a backpack during REI’s Anniversary Sale in late May to save 30%.
+Or buy a backpack during REI’s Anniversary Sale in mid-May to save 30%.

-13. Use coupons to buy hot dogs, hamburgers, buns and s’mores fixings.
+14. Use coupons to buy hot dogs and other camping food.

 You can save a ton of money using manufacturer coupons on items you need for camping.

-Download the Krazy Coupon Lady app and we will tell you when we find deals on camping food.
+Download the Krazy Coupon Lady app and we’ll tell you when we find deals on camping food.
 Or find coupons right now for these items:

-16. Buy a 2-burner propane stove from Walmart.
+16. Buy a Coleman 2-burner propane stove from Sierra.

 Unless you plan to roast hot dogs for every meal, you’ll want a camp stove.

-17. If camping is a one-time deal for you, consider renting.
+17. If camping is a one-time deal for you, rent camping gear.

-REI offers rentals on camping and hiking gear in certain stores, and local universities often rent this type of gear as well.
+REI offers rentals on camping and hiking gear in certain stores.
+Local universities often rent this type of gear as well.